logzio/logz-docs/_source/logzio_collections/_log-sources/dotnet.md

 ##### Configure the appender

 You can configure the appender in a configuration file or directly in the code.
 Use the samples in the code blocks below as a starting point, and replace them with a configuration that matches your needs.
+See [NLog documentation 🔗](https://github.com/NLog/NLog/wiki/Configuration-file) to learn more about configuration options.

 For a complete list of options, see the configuration parameters below the code blocks.👇

-  See the [NLog documentation](https://github.com/NLog/NLog/wiki/Configuration-file) for more information on the NLog configuration file.
-  {:.info-box.read}

-_Option 1: In a configuration file_
+###### Option 1: In a configuration file

 ```xml
 <nlog>